Emotional brands are the only drivers of choice

 For brands, using descriptors such as these to build a brand has two major pratfalls.
 First, any space that you can etch out in your target audiences mindspace is quickly replaced by a competitor when they become the “latest and greatest.”
 Secondly, as everyone in a given category are often offering target audiences similar product features and benefits, a litany of rational reasons like “good service” and “caring people” do not provide any reason for a potential customer to choose, especially if they believe they are already getting that benefit from their current provider.

-This is why uncovering emotional connections with the target audience is so important.
+This is why uncovering emotional brands that connect with the target audience is so important.
 Once that emotional connection is made, it is extremely difficult for a competitor to come in and displace that emotional connection.
-Unlike a company harping on its quality of service, brands built on emotion are not constantly forced to re-position their brands based on whatever the industry marketing flavor of the day is.
-Emotional connection is the only insulator from competitive pressures.
+Unlike a company harping on its quality of service, emotional brands are not constantly forced to re-position their positions based on whatever the industry marketing flavor of the day is.
+Emotional brands are the only insulators from competitive pressures.

 For most companies, the whole concept of developing a persuasive emotional message rather than concentrating on category benefits or promises of the latest widget is largely ignored.
 You can name almost any category and find a whole host of market players attempting to get you to choose its product or service because it’s the best, newest, or has the most experienced employees.

 The unfortunate truth is that marketers are often grasping at straws because they do not have anything better to say.
 The ramifications of this is seen with the rotating carousel of ad agencies companies go through, often ending up with one they fired only because it was that agency’s turn again – still without a message to properly execute.